chikeket/JM_MES_METAL_JIG/client/.github/COMMIT_CONVENTION.md

 The subject contains succinct description of the change:

-- use the imperative, present tense: "change" not "changed" nor "changes"
+* use the imperative, present tense: "change" not "changed" nor "changes"
-- don't capitalize first letter
+* don't capitalize first letter
-- no period (.) at the end
+* no dot (.) at the end

 ### Body